cowegis/cowegis-contao-draw-widget-bundle/README.md

 ## Configuration

-The widget uses the `cowegis-editor` HTML element, and it's designed to adjust the editor configuration.
+The widget uses the `cowegis-editor` HTML element using the awesome [geoman.io](https://geoman.io) editor.
+It's designed to adjust the editor configuration.
 You can customize the initial map settings and the editor toolbar.
 The configuration is encoded as JSON, so you are not able to use javascript directly here.

 ```php
 $GLOBALS['TL_DCA']['tl_example']['fields']['vectors'] = [